 COMPARATIVE RESEARCH AND BEHAVIOR (CRAB) LAB

-For little over a year, from August 2018 through August 2019, I have been documenting marine-foraging river otter behavior and seasonal prey-selection along the Puget Sound.
+For little over a year, from August 2018 through the present, I have been documenting marine-foraging river otter behavior and seasonal prey-selection along the Puget Sound.
 Largely this work has involved an area along Admiral’s Cove on Whidbey Island.
 If you observe river otters, please submit your report!
 LINK

-The goal of this longitudinal project is to document the activity budgets of two permanent North American River Otter residents, Tilly (female) and B.C. (male, now deceased) in the Cascade Field and Stream Exhibit at The Oregon Zoo.
-We observed these two otters for three years, recording their behavior during foster care of Little Pudding (relocated to the Maryland Zoo), pre-pup behavior, as well as Tilly’s parenting of Nellie (relocated to Prospect Park Zoo in Brooklyn, New York) and Tucker (relocated to the Children’s Zoo at Celebration Square in Saginaw, Michigan) and currently, Tilly and BC’s post-pup behavior.
+The goal of this longitudinal project was to document the activity budgets of two permanent North American River Otter residents, Tilly (female) and B.C. (male, now deceased) in the Cascade Field and Stream Exhibit at The Oregon Zoo.
+We observed these two otters for three years, recording their behavior during foster care of Little Pudding (relocated to the Maryland Zoo), pre-pup behavior, as well as Tilly’s parenting of Nellie (relocated to Prospect Park Zoo in Brooklyn, New York) and Tucker (relocated to the Children’s Zoo at Celebration Square in Saginaw, Michigan) and Tilly and BC’s post-pup behavior.
 Our results evaluate how Tilly and BC’s behavior changed relative to the inclusion and relocation of foster and biological offspring.
 The results of this project will be published in the Journal of Applied Animal Welfare Science in February of 2021.
 Please refer to the Publication page for a link when the article is live.
-The current Oregon Zoo North American river otter residents include: Tilly, and as of the spring of 2019, two new foster pups, Flora and Hobson.
+The current Oregon Zoo North American river otter residents include: Tilly, and her two foster pups, Flora and Hobson.